hpi-dhc/devicely/README.md

 ## Description

-Package containing `readers` for reading files from different devices.
+Package containing `readers` for reading data from different devices.
+You can also `timeshift` the data to a specified interval and `write` the data back.

 For a sample dataset go to: https://doi.org/10.6084/m9.figshare.12646217